JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 The language settings are checked for consistency between source sets depending on each other.
 Namely, if `foo` depends on `bar`:

-* `foo` should set `languageVersion` that is greater or equal to that of `bar`;
+* `foo` should set `languageVersion` that is greater than or equal to that of `bar`;
 * `foo` should enable all unstable language features that `bar` enabled (there's no such requirement for bugfix features);
 * `apiVersion`, bugfix language features, and `progressiveMode` can be set arbitrarily;

 ## Publishing a Multiplatform Library

 > The set of target platforms is defined by a multiplatform library author, and they should provide all of the platform-specific implementations for the library.
-  Adding new targets for a multiplatform library at the consumer side is not supported. {:.note}
+  Adding new targets for a multiplatform library at the consumer's side is not supported. {:.note}

 A library built from a multiplatform project may be published to a Maven repository with the Gradle `maven-publish` plugin, which can be applied as follows: